embeddedTS/buildroot-ts/README.md

     git submodule update --init

+## Extra Packages

+The platform defconfig files are very basic configurations; providing support for the base hardware with no additional tools.
+We've created an `extra_packages_defconfig` that can be merged with any of the above defconfig files to provide additional packages that are more in-line with the stock images for our devices.

+Buildroot itself provides a script to merge and make the config file.
+Rather than running any of the above `make <platform>_defconfig` commands, instead run the merge script.
+For example, here is how to build the extra packages config for the TS-7553-V2:

+    ./buildroot/support/kconfig/merge_config.sh technologic/configs/extra_packages_defconfig technologic/configs/ts7553v2_defconfig
+    make

+Simply substitute out the platform defconfig for other devices.
+Note that each defconfig provided to the script overrides any values set in the previous defconfig if they conflict.
+It is recommended to pass the extra_packages_defconfig before the device defconfig so any conflicts result in favoring the known base configuration file.

 ## Using Docker
 Optionally, this can be built in a Docker container.
 The container is maintained in lock-step with this project and the upstream Buildroot submodule.
 Meaning it is possible to go back to a specific commit in history and get a valid environment for building in via Docker.